e-p-armstrong/e-p-armstrong/README.md

 # I'm Evan Armstrong
 ## Author, Programmer, Machine learning practitioner, AI Consultant

-Need help making your API calls cheaper and more consistent?
-I've been prompt engineering nonstop for a long time now, I can probably help you.
-DM or email me! evanpeterarmstrong@gmail.com
+Want to build and deploy a custom LLM that understands the knowledge (or style) of your business?
+Let's have a (non-salesy, no-stakes) chat about your needs! [https://calendly.com/evanpeterarmstrong/discovery-call](https://calendly.com/evanpeterarmstrong/discovery-call).
+I want to help your AI work succeed.
+You can also DM or email me! evanpeterarmstrong@gmail.com

-I made the data generation tool, Augmentoolkit!
-It's since received updates to use APIs and the Aphrodite engine.
-I also made the Augmental and MythoMakise LLMs a while ago.
-One of them reached #13 on the Ayumi LLM leaderboard at some point!
+I also made the data generation tool, Augmentoolkit!
+It's since received many updates based on my consulting practice and user feedback.
+I've made a variety of LLMs such as Llama-3-VerusGPT, the Augmental and MythoMakise RP LLMs, and more.

-Working @ Leanpub part-time, whenever I'm not consulting.
+Consulting full time.
+Also working on this courses+community+calls [group for learning AI as a devleoper](https://www.skool.com/placeholder-ai-group-name-1872)!

 Find me on Discord as @Heralax !